nitintyagi007-iitr/Wheat_species_classification/README.md

 **Instructions to use**

-1D CNN folder comprised of all crease up, crease down and combined data files and 1D-ResNet folder contains single file ```resnet1D.ipynb``` which include programs of all crease up, crease down and combined data
+1D CNN folder comprised of all crease up, crease down and combined data files and 1D-ResNet folder contains single file ```resnet1D.ipynb``` which include programs of all crease up, crease down and combined data.